These Outdoor Plant Parenting Hacks will ensure that your green friends stay healthy and thriving without spending much money.

 8. Use Chopstick to Support Plants

-Chopsticks can provide the necessary support to your outdoor plants.
+Chopsticks can provide the necessary support to your small outdoor plants and seedlings.
 Insert them into the soil and gently tie the plant’s stems around them using wire or plant tape.

 9. Fill Large Planters with Crushed Soda Cans